Particular/docs.particular.net/monitoring/metrics/definitions.md

 Critical time is the time between when a message is sent and when it is fully processed.
 It is a combination of:

+- Committing the sender outbox transaction (if outbox is enabled)
 - Network send time: The time a message spends on the network before arriving in the destination queue
 - Queue wait time: The time a message spends in the destination queue before being picked up and processed
 - Processing time: The time it takes for the destination endpoint to process the message

 Critical time does _not_ include:

-- The time to store the outbox operation, transmit messages to the transport, and complete the incoming message (i.e. commit the transport transaction or acknowledge) because the `TimeSent` header is added with the current time during the dispatch phase, after the outbox operation has completed.
+- The time to complete the incoming message (i.e. commit the transport transaction or acknowledge)
 - The time a delayed message is held by a timeout mechanism.
 (NServiceBus version 7.7 and above.)

 > [!NOTE]